LordBurtz/mobsHeadDrops/README.md

-hplugin to drop mob heads on kill
+plugin to drop mob heads on kill